kubernetes/website/content/en/docs/tasks/administer-cluster/verify-signed-artifacts.md

 Previous versions of Cosign required that you set `COSIGN_EXPERIMENTAL=1`.

-For additional information, plase refer to the [sigstore Blog](https://blog.sigstore.dev/cosign-2-0-released/)
+For additional information, please refer to the [sigstore Blog](https://blog.sigstore.dev/cosign-2-0-released/)
 {{< /note >}}

 ## Verifying image signatures